Timeline of the Mahsa Amini protests: 11 December

 On 11 December, the Neighbourhood Youth Alliance of Iran published a 43-point manifesto calling for the creation of a democratic government, supporting ethnic, gender, political and religious diversity, promoting cooperation among commercial organisations, trade unions, political groups and activists in and outside of Iran, calling for a secular state, and calling for the post-revolutionary government of Iran to be committed to the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination Against Women and the Convention on the Rights of the Child.

 12 December

 The second execution of a protestor from the Mahsa Amini protests, which was the first that was held publicly, took place in Mashhad, when Majidreza Rahnavard was hanged from a crane by Iranian authorities for his participation in the protests.

 13 December

 In response to the executions of Shekari and Rahnavard, the Neighbourhood Youth Alliance of Iran called for national level protests on 20–21 December.

 14 December

 The UN Economic and Social Council expelled Iran from the UN Commission on the Status of Women, following a vote in which 29 Council member states voted to expel Iran and 16 members abstained.
 Eight Council members voted against the expulsion: Bolivia, China, Kazakhstan, Nicaragua, Nigeria, Oman, Russia, and Zimbabwe.
-Part of the reason for Russia's vote was its increased dependance on Iranian military support as it was carrying out its war in Ukraine.
+Part of the reason for Russia's vote was its increased dependence on Iranian military support as it was carrying out its war in Ukraine.